 By blending this deception mechanism with the running microservices, defenders can detect and mitigate internal threats such as attacker lateral movements between microservices while gathering valuable information about the attacker TTPs.
 Moreover, using clones of organization's microservices as decoys reduces the chance that attackers will unveil the deception mechanism since they are more likely to believe that the decoys are legitimate system components.
 This belief is further enforced by the fact that replication of microservices is a well-known horizontal scaling technique adopted to accommodate variable workload conditions \cite{hasselbring2017microservice}.
 Indeed, the attacker might expect to find multiple copies of the same microservice within the system configuration.

 To fully benefit from this deception approach, two main challenges must be addressed.
-Firstly, enterprises can't afford a massive deployment of decoys within their infrastructure, due to limited computational resources, potential scarcity (e.g., in edge scenarios), and associated costs (capital and/or operational expenditure).
+Firstly, enterprises cannot afford a massive deployment of decoys within their infrastructure, due to limited computational resources, potential scarcity (e.g., in edge scenarios), and associated costs (capital and/or operational expenditure).
 A key requirement for a practical deception solution is therefore balancing the number of decoys based on incurred resource usage.
-Secondly, unlike traditional decoy placement schemes that consider decoys isolated from the target environment, a deceptive ecosystem based on copies of existing microservices is intertwined with the real application deployment.
+Secondly, unlike traditional decoy allocation schemes that consider decoys as isolated from the real system in order to avoid any negative impact on the production assets, a deceptive ecosystem based on copies of existing microservices is intertwined with the real application deployment.
 Consequently, the decoy allocation strategy (i.e., which and how many production microservices are cloned) plays a fundamental role in taking advantage of this behavior and maximizing the chance of attacker interaction.
-An effective decoy placement scheme should consider the modification introduced by decoys on the original microservice deployment, tailoring the cloning mechanism to the altered perception of the attacker about the target environment.
+An effective decoy placement scheme should consider the modification introduced by decoys on the original microservice deployment and tailor the cloning mechanism according to the altered perception of the attacker about the target environment.